 Students in the major may specialize in broadcast, print or photojournalism, with an emphasis across the specializations on multimedia storytelling.
 Students learn to develop their written “voice,” craft compelling broadcast scripts, or frame and edit images for TV, online or print outlets.

-Courses in the major emphasize an ethical approach and a grounding in professional procedures.
+The department -- recently ranked as the second-best in the nation -- emphasizes an ethical approach and a grounding in professional procedures.
 The first-of-its-kind John Curley Center for Sports Journalism also provides special experiences and programming.